vrenken/EtAlii.Ubigia/Documentation/Architecture/Gcl.ResultStructuring.md

 }
 ```

-## Fields
+## Value fragments & fragment separation
-Fields can be separated by both newlines or comma's.
-If a comma is used within one structure to indicate multiple fields then it should be used for all fields at the same level in the structure.
+All fragments within a structure fragment can be separated by both newlines or comma's.
+If a comma is once used within a structure fragment to separate multiple child fragments then it should be used for
+all fragments at the same level in the structure fragment.
+When a fragment is not a structure fragment it is classified as a Value Fragment.
-A field can also be a structure on itself, still the parsing demands the comma or newline separation to be honoured.
+Either case the GCL parsing demands the comma or newline separation to be honoured.
 Using a different separation pattern in child structures is allowed.

-Example using newline-separation of fields:
+Example using newline-separation of fragments:
 ```
 Person
 {